garden-io/garden/docs/other-plugins/container.md

 ## Running arbitrary workloads

-To run arbitrary workloads, any scripts or jobs, you can use the `Run` action which is defined similarly to the `Test`
+To run arbitrary workloads, you can use the `Run` actions.
+These can include any scripts or commands, and will be run within a container.
+The configuration is very similar to the `Test` actions:
-action:

 ```yaml
 kind: Run